-A young couple move into an apartment, only to be surrounded by peculiar neighbors and occurrences.
+A young couple moves in to an apartment only to be surrounded by peculiar neighbors and occurrences.
 When the wife becomes mysteriously pregnant, paranoia over the safety of her unborn child begins to control her life.

 Several people are hunted by a cruel serial killer who kills his victims in their dreams.
-When the survivors are trying to find the reason for being chosen, the murderer won't lose any chance to kill them as soon as they fall asleep.
+While the survivors are trying to find the reason for being chosen, the murderer won't lose any chance to kill them as soon as they fall asleep.

 92 of 116 people found this review helpful.

 Was this review helpful to you?